vincentleeuwen/python-cooking-with-objects/README.md

 - add a price to the arguments of the initializer of the dish class
 - assign the price to a instance variable
-- create a method to return the value of the instance variable

 ### 2. Add a price to all the dishes on the menu